Lyxnn10/competitive-programming/README.md

-Im going to add library code for competitive programming in here soon.
+Library code for competitive programming by @nealwu